When Is the Best Time

 Do you see the green H for Haiku on the right?

 We took out our crampons and were glad we bought them in Honolulu.
 Without them, it’s even more challenging and difficult to get up with such muddy and slippery soil.
-The landscape and views are awesome.
-You hike to different microclimates with native plants.
+The landscape and views are fantastic.
+You hike through different microclimates with native plants.
 In the first part, you are protected by trees and bushes.

-Ropes are provided in the most challenging parts.
-We didn’t trust them too much, although sometimes you can’t get up without them.
+Ropes are provided in the most challenging parts, but I would not count on it.
+We didn’t trust them too much, although sometimes you can’t get up without support.
 When you reach the ridge, the views are spectacular – mind-blowing.
 We could see the ocean on either side of the island.
-A break and a sandwich were necessary to recharge the batteries and to continue the strenuous hike.
+A break and a sandwich were necessary to recharge the batteries and continue the strenuous hike.

-The exposed ridge is nothing for people with a fear of heights and is also not suitable for children.
+The exposed ridge is nothing for people who fear heights and is also not suitable for children.
 You should be an experienced hiker, especially in strong winds.
 Sometimes there are ropes provided but not often.
 We almost crawled along the ridge to get forward due to the heavy wind.

-We walked several hundred meters on the stairs and met a party of ten or more people with Mike K, who is offering this hike guided each week.
+We walked several hundred meters on the stairs and met a party of ten or more people with Mike K, offering this hike guided each week.
 He approved that the police patrols the roads frequently.
 A helicopter came along and circled all of us.
 It was time for us to go back to the top and the Moanalua Valley Trail to our car.
 Was it worth it?
 Yes, definitely, and we would do it immediately again!
+Nevertheless, I don't want to encourage you to trespass the Haiku Stairs; it is at your own risk if you do so.

-Use a hiking app as we always do and you don't get lost.
-Here is the entire legal trail by GAIA GPS.
+Use a hiking app as we always do, and you don't get lost.
+Here is the entire legal trail by Locus Map App

 Condition - Situation - History of the Haiku Stairs